isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-use-an-hvlp-paint-sprayer/index.md

 Wrong trigger termination initiates drains and forms an uneven surface coat layer.
 ### Step 11: Power off and Reset the Pressure
 Switch off the sprayer (at the gun provision) and reset the pressure dial  just turn the control know to the lowest point.
-For a digital set up, key the setting to zero standards.�Proceed and power off the entire connection at the main power source.
+For a digital set up, key the setting to zero standards.Proceed and power off the entire connection at the main power source.
 Then, unplug the cable and disconnect the power cord from the sprayer.
 ### Step 12: Clean the HVLP Paint Sprayer and Store
 Clean the HVLP paint sprayer as per the instruction given in this article.
 When cleaning, be careful not to damage the gun tip and set up kits.
 Disassemble the parts and clean them independently where possible.